 On the other hand, there is the development of technologies to support the legal industry.
 During an internship at BRYTER, it was possible to design tools every day.
 Of course, I can’t code from that.
 However, I didn’t know what to expect and if it would be easy for me to work with them.
 So it was all the more astonishing that building the tool was not a big challenge.
 But I only found that out by working on the tool.
 So, just do it.

 Legal knowledge is also often in demand.
 Behind almost every tool there is a legal question in the broadest sense.
-So the builder must first understand the logic behind the tool himself in order to build a functioning tool.
+So the no-code app builder must first understand the logic behind the tool himself in order to build a functioning tool.
 As soon as the tool is working, it helps, for example, to calculate deadlines and set up documents and emails.
 It can integrate other programs such as Kira and Excel and, for example, generate new text from the information it contains.
 I only know all this because I have used the tool and know that it works.
 And I think that’s what it’s all about.
 Whether you work in a law firm or a company one day.
 It makes sense to know what to do with such tools is possible and to be able to use them in an emergency.
 If I can do it, you can do it!

 It has never been easier for you than today!
 BRYTER has just launched its project ‘BRYTER Open‘ which gives you as a student free access to this platform to realize your projects and improve your skills in creating applications and managing legal projects.